al-maisan/pms/README.md

     1. Will we operate our own products?
 Or license them to 3rd parties?
 Or both?
 What are the requirements arising from this?

 ### Technology selection

+ 1. lean to the open source
+ 1. pick tech backed by strong teams
+ 1. ignore bullshit and hype
+ 1. try the tech, build prototypes